 You do not need to apply separately for this travel fund.
 During enrolment, if eligible, you'll be asked to choose from:

 - £300 travel fund - to use on buses, trains and trams within the West Midlands Network,

 - Accommodation cost reduction - £300 off University-managed accommodation (this does not include private halls such as Liberty Heights, Fiveways, 184 or Chambers),

 - £300 Printer Credit - for use on a University campus, or

 - Donation to the Dennis Turner Opportunity Fund (the University's hardship fund)

-If you choose the travel fund option, once you've fully enrolled (ID check) you'll be sent a confirmation email which includes a unique validation link.
+If you choose the travel fund option, once you've fully enrolled (ID Check) you'll be sent a confirmation email which includes a unique validation link.
 The code within the link (starting with AWV) can only be used once, so you must not copy it or forward it on.
-The account must be registered using a University of Wolverhampton email address (ending @wlv.ac.uk).
+The account must be registered using your University of Wolverhampton email address (ending @wlv.ac.uk).
 Once registered you simply choose the ticket option best suited to you.

 Please note: Once you have added your code you should then be able to see your funds balance of £300 in the top right-hand corner.